-Jabari Smith has all the tools to make an impact at the next level.
-The junior has size, an outside shot, length, athleticism, and a bloodline of NBA experience, considering his father played at a powerhouse SEC school.
+Five-star power forward Jabari Smith has all the tools to excel at the next level.
+The Auburn signee has size, an outside shot, length, athleticism, and a bloodline of NBA experience, considering his father played at a powerhouse SEC school.

-The 6-foot-10, 210-pound power forward from Sandy Creek High School in Tyrone, Georgia — just outside Atlanta — has ascended to one of the best players in the 2021 recruiting class and projects to improve.
+The 6-foot-10, 210-pound hooper from Sandy Creek High School in Tyrone, Georgia — just outside Atlanta — is up there with the elite prospects of the 2021 recruiting class.

 Jabari Smith Jr. Highlights